raindogdance/FAQ/wasabi.md

 Wasabi is a very good wallet, and it is advisable to manage your funds using the wallet once you have mixed.
 If you are going to send your funds to another wallet (say, a mobile wallet for convenience) then there are a couple of important things to consider.
 - Unless the wallet has coin control you will merge your coins which damages privacy.
 - Unless the wallet connects to your own full node you will leak information to the server supplying the blocks/filters.
 As a result, there are few wallets that are suitable.

+If you'd like to dive into the details of this topic, you can [read more here](https://old.reddit.com/r/WasabiWallet/comments/avxbjy/combining_mixed_coins_privacy_megathread/) and [see more here](https://www.youtube.com/watch?v=Tk8-N1kHa4g).

 Personally, I recommend sending your Zerolink Change to [Samourai Wallet](https://samouraiwallet.com/) or [Blockstream Green](https://blockstream.com/green/) for small-spends where you are less concerned about revealing any information.